 If you have any questions, please don’t hesitate to contact your local development officer who will be happy to help.

 Let’s Do Net Zero Community Buildings Fund

-This fund aims to help communities reduce their building energy costs and carbon emissions.Let’s Do Net Zero Community Buildings Fund
+This fund helps communities reduce their building energy costs and carbon emissions by installing renewable technologies.
+Grant funding is available for up to 80% of eligible costs, up to a maximum of £80,000.Let’s Do Net Zero Community Buildings Fund

 Let's Do Net Zero: Off-Electricity Grid Communities Fund

 This fund aims to decarbonise and future-proof the existing local independent electrical grids of those communities that are not connected to the national electricity grid.Let’s Do Net Zero: Off Electricity Grid Communities Fund